Aloo gobi with a kick

 4

-Put the potatoes and cauliflower with the spices and 2 tbsp oil and shallow fry until they are golden and the veg become soft.
+In a pan, put the potatoes and cauliflower with the spices and 2 tbsp oil and shallow fry until they are golden and the vegetables become soft.
+Set aside.

 5